turbot/steampipe-docs/docs/snapshots/batch-snapshots.md

   --progress=false  "select * from aws_account" | jq
 ```

 You can use all the usual `--export` or `--output` formats with `--snapshot` and `--share`.
-Neither the `--output` nor the `--export` flag affect the snapshot format though -- the snapshot itself is always a json file that is saved to Steampipe Cloud and viewable as html:
+Neither the `--output` nor the `--export` flag affect the snapshot format though; the snapshot itself is always a json file that is saved to Steampipe Cloud and viewable as html:

 ```bash
 steampipe check --snapshot --export cis.csv --export cis.json  benchmark.cis_v140